ThunderIW/ThunderIW/README.md

 ---

-I am ThunderIW, a third-year computer science student at UBCO, with a passion for learning and contributing to the open-source community.
+I am Immanuel, a third-year computer science student at UBCO, with a passion for learning and contributing to the open-source community.
 Constantly seeking to improve my coding skills, I actively engage in creating and updating repositories to share knowledge and demonstrate my dedication to programming.

 ## 👨🏻‍💻 About Me